Shafia Zubair

 Shafia Zubair is an Indian politician from Rajasthan and a member of the Indian National Congress.
 She was elected as a member of the Legislative Assembly of Rajasthan from Ramgarh, Alwar on 31 January 2019.
 She defeated her nearest rival from BJP by a margin of 12,221 votes.
-She is the wife of All India Congress Committee Secretary Zubair Khan.
+She was the wife of All India Congress Committee Secretary Zubair Khan.
 Shafia Zubair was previously the Zila Pramukh of Alwar (2010-2015) from Indian National Congress.